Stocks collapse after gloomy jobs report as markets hover - ExBulletin

 In total, the S&P 500 lost 38.67 points to 4,538.43.
 The Dow Jones lost 59.71 points to 34,580.08.
 The blue chip index fluctuated between a gain of 161 points and a loss of 375.
 The Nasdaq lost 295.85 points to 15,085.47 points, while the Russell 2000 lost 47.02 points to 2,159.
 31.

-Chinese carpooling service Didi Global Inc. on Friday announced that it would withdraw from the New York Stock Exchange and move its listing to Hong Kong as the ruling Communist Party tightens its control over tech industries.
+Chinese ridesharing service Didi Global Inc. on Friday said it would pull out of the New York Stock Exchange and move its listing to Hong Kong as the ruling Communist Party tightens its control over tech industries.

-The Securities and Exchange Commission has moved to demand that foreign stocks listed in the United States such as Didis disclose their ownership structures and audit reports, which could lead to delisting of some of them.
+The Securities and Exchange Commission has decided to require foreign stocks listed in the United States like Didi to disclose their ownership structures and audit reports, which could lead to delisting of some of them.

 Markets around the world rocked over the week as investors struggle to reduce the damage the latest variant of the coronavirus will eventually cause to the economy.

-With few concrete answers on Omicron, investors have groped and sent markets back and forth as minor clues leak out.
+With few concrete answers on omicron, investors have groped and sent markets back and forth as minor clues leaked out.
 It remains to be seen whether current vaccines are effective against the variant, whether people will be scared of companies because of it, and whether already high inflation will worsen because of it.

 Sources